-Herbicides such as Glyphosate are not acceptable to gardeners who consider such products unsafe to
+Herbicides such as Glyphosate are not acceptable to gardeners who consider such products unsafe to humans, wildlife, and groundwater.

 • Natural herbicides are now, finally, on store shelves.
 Buyers should still read the label before applying any chemical to plants or soil.
 These eco-friendly products are safe for the soil and wildlife when applied correctly; they combine 10% to 20% vinegar, horticulture grade, with orange oil or d-limonene and liquid soap.
 These concentrations will burn unprotected skin.